-Together with our parent company FCF CO., LTD. (FCF), we have created a “worker’s voice” grievance program that has now been incorporated into 42% of vessels that supply our tuna.
+Together with our parent company FCF CO., LTD. (FCF), we have created a “worker’s voice” grievance program for vessels.
 The program provides fishermen the opportunity to anonymously provide feedback to third-party NGOs on their working environment and vessel compliance.View Impact Report

 Caring for Our Communities

 With “feeding people’s lives through the power of the ocean” at the core of our company’s foundation, we are dedicated to supporting the communities and coastal environments in the areas we operate and beyond.
 In 2021, we announced a partnership with The San Diego Foundation created to award local Black, Indigenous, and people of color (BIPOC) students with academic scholarships on an ongoing basis.